adameisler/BailBloc-Challenge/README.md

 • User friendly interface <br/>

 This project can have a major, tangible impact on the criminal justice system.
-Submit all ideas to jonathan.askin@brooklaw.edu
+Submit all ideas to https://goo.gl/forms/fEotLftG3aIMGWqF3